Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 • Organic Oils: Free from chemicals, better for your health, and environmentally friendly.

-• Non-Organic Oils: May contain residues of synthetic chemicals, which can affect health and the environment.
+• Non-organic oils May contain residues of synthetic chemicals, which can affect health and the environment.

-Using organic oils ensures that you’re not adding harmful chemicals to your food.
+Using organic oils ensures you’re not adding harmful chemicals to your food.
 This is particularly important for families with young children.

 Sustainable Oil Choices